R/cor_tables.R

 Logical.
 Add graphs showing variable distributions?
 Works with both regular data frames and survey design objects.

-Original data, only needed if add_distributions = TRUE
+Original data, only needed if add_distributions = TRUE.
+Can be a

 regular data frame or a survey design object.
 For survey data, distributions